 Georgia has a current medical exemption bill that has been reassigned to the Agriculture Committee.
 If you live in Georgia, HB742, known as Ruby’s Law, needs your support now.
 Contact your legislator and ask them to pass the bill.
 Your subject line should say “Pass HB842 Ruby’s Law”.

 If you would like to get involved in passing a medical exemption bill in your state, contact one of your local representatives and make your voice heard.
-See if you can find a legislator who is willing to file a medical exemption bill for your behalf.
+See if you can find a legislator who is willing to file a medical exemption bill on your behalf.
 You can make a difference!
 It all starts with one email or phone call from a level headed pet parent with a little research in hand and a passionate drive to create change in current policy.